Noble-Lab/ALSO/README.md

   a.
 Split the bam file by chromosome.
 Index and "repair" the split bam files.
 Generate bed files from the split bam files. ([Example Code](https://github.com/Noble-Lab/2021_kga0_4dn-mouse-cross/blob/main/bin/workflow/04-split-index-repair-bam.sh))
   b.
 Perform liftOvers of the bed files. ([Example Code](https://github.com/Noble-Lab/2021_kga0_4dn-mouse-cross/blob/main/bin/workflow/05-lift-strain-to-mm10.sh))
 2. Allele score comparison.
+`#TODO` Need to add example code.

-Here, we use downsampled mm10/CAST data as an example:
+Here, we use the downsampled mm10/CAST data as an example:

 ### 1. Split bam infile by chromosome; index and "repair" split bam files; and then generate bed files for needed for liftOver